-Decreased incidence of adverse drug reactions caused by the administration of multiple medications (three or more) and enhanced patient health outcomes by ensuring safer and more effective use of medication.
+Patients benefit from decreased incidence of adverse drug reactions (ADRs) caused by the administration of multiple medications (three or more) and enhanced health outcomes by ensuring safer and more effective use of medication.

-Adoption of pharmacogenomic strategies to integrate genetic and other biomarker information into clinical decision-making to optimise the use of medication, especially in situations of comorbidities.
+Healthcare professionals can adopt adverse drug reactions prevention and reduction strategies to integrate genetic and other biomarker information into clinical decision-making to optimise the use of medication, especially in situations of comorbidities.

-Cost savings for healthcare systems thanks to reduced hospital admissions and other costs associated with ADRs related to the intake of multiple medicines.
+Healthcare systems will benefit from cost savings thanks to reduced hospital admissions and other costs associated with ADRs related to the intake of multiple medicines.

-Robust evidence to support new or revised clinical guidelines and policies for medication management in case of multiple medications.
+Clinical and regulatory guidelines and policies for medication management in case of multiple medications can be revised supported by robust evidence.

-Educational programs for healthcare providers and patients to improve awareness and management of polypharmacy and ADRs.
+Educational programs for healthcare providers and patients can benefit from improved awareness and management of polypharmacy and ADRs.

 Scope: While medicinal products contribute considerably to the health of EU citizens, they can also have adverse effects.
-It is estimated that around 5% of all hospital deaths are due to an adverse drug reaction (ADR).
+It is estimated that around 5% of all hospital deaths are due to an adverse drug reaction.
 On average, 16% of hospitalised older patients experience significant ADRs, varying in severity and mostly preventable, with commonly prescribed drug classes (such as diuretics, anti-bacterials, antithrombotic agents, analgesics, antineoplastics, etc.) accounting for most ADRs.
 Overall, ADRs increase morbidity, mortality, hospitalisations, and healthcare costs.

-ADRs due to multiple medications contribute significantly to healthcare costs due to increased hospitalisations and treatments, making this an area of focus to achieve cost efficiency.
+ADRs from multiple medications contribute significantly to healthcare costs due to increased hospitalisations and treatments, making this an area of focus to achieve cost efficiency.
 At the same time, the EU has an increasing proportion of older adults among its population, who have multiple chronic conditions with the related increased likelihood of polypharmacy and ADRs, warranting better management strategies.
 Therefore, it is important to find better ways of tailoring treatments to the individual genetic and health conditions of the patients, having also in mind the demographic challenge of an aging population.

+Initial failure to recognise ADRs can generate inappropriate prescription cascades, in which the side effects of drugs are misdiagnosed as symptoms of new problems, resulting in further prescriptions and further side effects that tend to accumulate, confusing and complicating the diagnostic while aggravating the evolution.
+Therefore, there is a distinct need for research to help identify and prevent such prescription cascades, possibly by maximising the use of technology, as well as to improve multiple drug management in order to reduce patient harm.

-The constantly improving health technologies and data analytics provide new opportunities to address these issues more effectively, by better integrating medication management into healthcare practices, including into electronic health records (EHR) and decision support systems.
+Research activities under this topic should make use of the constantly improving health technologies and data analytics that provide new opportunities to address these issues more effectively, by better integrating medication management into healthcare practices, including into electronic health records (EHR) and decision support systems.

-Identifying and validating relevant biomarkers for better patient stratification that can contribute to significantly decreasing the risk of adverse drug reactions.
-Certain biomarkers can also help to detect adverse drug reactions early before occurrence of clinical symptoms and enable early countermeasures.
+Identifying and validating relevant biomarkers for better patient stratification can contribute to significantly decreasing the risk of adverse drug reactions.
+Biomarkers can also help to detect adverse drug reactions early before occurrence of clinical symptoms and enable early countermeasures.
 Generating knowledge on the interaction and complexity of biochemical pathways can improve the understanding of patients' response to ADRs and thus provide better tailored treatments and early responses to adverse reactions.

-For this purpose, any biomedical strategy that allows a better stratification of patients to identify drug response patterns in well-defined patient groups could be used, including in-vitro models for adverse drug reactions, drug-drug/drug-gene/drug-food interactions, imaging biomarkers, therapeutic dose reduction and pharmaco-exposomics, nutrition and beverage interference, pollution etc.
+For this purpose, any biomedical strategy that allows a better stratification of patients to identify drug response patterns in well-defined patient groups could be used, including in-vitro or in-silico models for adverse drug reactions, drug-drug/drug-gene/drug-food interactions, imaging biomarkers, therapeutic dose reduction and pharmaco-exposomics, nutrition and beverage interference, pollution etc. De-escalation studies in view of improving multiple drug management can be also considered.
+Projects should be sufficiently robust to examine differences across various populations, and also consider sex difference in drug reactions.